The purpose of this document is to describe the:

 And there are three different server editions:

-Each edition has a different (graduated) list of features which can be found in Oracle Fusion Middleware Licensing Information.
+Each edition has a different (graduated) list of features which can be found in Appendix A, "Coherence Features by Edition".

 Coherence Data Client can connect to any of the Coherence Server Editions.

 Coherence Real Time Client can only connect to Coherence Grid Edition.